B.S. Education

 • Have a minimum 2.50 grade point average (GPA) overall or in the last 60 hours to include semester where 60th occurred.

-• Complete required English credit hours as noted above with a grade C or better.
+• See required ENGL credit hours above with grade of C or better.

-• College Algebra or Contemporary Mathematics with a grade C or better.
+• College Algebra with a grade of C or better.

 Bachelor of Science Education - Elementary